docsforadobe/after-effects-scripting-guide/docs/other/textdocument.rst

 **Description**

-String with style information, e.g., “bold”, “italic”
+String with style information, e.g., "bold", "italic"

 .. warning::
   This value only reflects the first character in the text layer at the current time.